Netflix/dispatch/docs/user-guide/administration/configuration.md

 # Configuration

 Make Dispatch yours!
-Below you will find documentation surrounding the available configuration options available to you and what they mean for the incident process.
+Below you will find documentation surrounding the configuration options available to you and what they mean for the incident process.

 ## Incident Types